Updated: February 7, 2019

 It is pretty easy to set up a cell phone in Panama.
 If your first provider doesn’t work out, it is pretty easy to switch.
 A SIM card only costs about $3.

 For instance, almost everyone in Panama uses Whatsapp to both call and text.
 It is a great app.
 If your friends and family back home don’t have it yet, encourage them to get it.
-It allows you to communicate with them for free, if you both have the app.
+It will allow you to communicate with them for free, if you both have the app.
+It really is a wonderful app.
+Find out about Whatsapp here.

 And there are just so many other apps you can get to improve your communication as well as your entertainment.
 I will discuss those in a future post.